inmaugarc/DataScience_Disaster_Response_Pipeline/README.md

 I have applied my skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 From a data set containing real messages that were sent during disaster events, I have created a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.

 This project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
-So this project cover software skills, including the ability to create basic data pipelines and write clean, organized code.
+The web app will also displays visualizations of the data.
+So this project covers software skills, including the ability to create basic data pipelines and write clean, organized code.

 Below are a few screenshots of the web app.